In Jun 1967, Glassboro went from a small town undiscovered by many, to being featured in headlines around the world.

 The event is known as the Glassboro Summit.
 Within the three days of the event, Glassboro became the center of the Cold War.

 President Johnson of the United States and Soviet Premier Alexei Kosygin met inside Hollybush Mansion on Rowan’s campus to discuss the tensions between the two nations fueling the Cold War.

-The building had originally the home of the Thomas Whitney, and was eventually sold with other portions of Whitney’s estate to the state to create the Glassboro Normal School.
+The building had originally been the home of the Thomas Whitney, and was eventually sold with other portions of Whitney’s estate to create the Glassboro Normal School.
 Once owned by the school, the building became the home of the President of Glassboro State College.

 It was the Cold War, and tensions were tight between the two super-powers.
 The Arab-Israeli Six-Day War had also broken out at the time, and both leaders had opposing views of the situation.

 “I just heared recently from Rowan that there was a solar flare that had occurred,” said Glassboro Historical Society President Daniele Spence.
 “Russia thought that the United States was trying to scramble their missle codes and vice versa.”

 In order to ease the tensions the leaders decided to meet for a conference.
 The event would be the first time since the Nikita Khrushchev visit in 1959 that the Soviet Premiere visited the President of the United States on American soil.

 Mary Lee Donahue says in her book, “A Brief History of Glassboro” that the original plans for the meeting were to have the two leaders meet in Washington, D.C. or New York City.
 Kosygin refused the invitation to Washington after speaking at the United Nations in New York City.
 President Johnson also refused to travel to New York City for a meeting, after Kosygin’s United Nations Address.